 The Province of Nova Scotia intends to alter the Provincial Courthouse building to make it barrier-free.
-This will include the installation of an elevator within the existing building footprint, and an exterior accessibility ramp on the north side entrance facing Victoria Square.
+This will include the installation of an exterior accessibility ramp on the north side entrance facing Victoria Square, and installation of an elevator within the existing building footprint.
 As a designated heritage property, the exterior ramp constitutes a substantial alteration, which under the NS Heritage Act requires review by the Heritage Advisory Committee.